jeanpierrebroz/AccessAu/README.md

-# AccessAu
-AccessAu is an ongoing open-source project to make cities (starting with Golden, CO) more accessible.

-# 🛣️ AccessAU: Accessible Routing Platform (Gold Standard Edition)
+# 🛣️ AccessAU: Accessible Route Finding

 Welcome to **AccessAU**, an ongoing open-source project to make cities (starting with Golden, CO) more accessible.
 The project provides wheelchair-accessible walking directions, powered by real-time Street View analysis and custom routing on OpenStreetMap data.
 The name "AccessAU" reflects our goal: increasing access while tipping our hats to Gold(AU) — because it all started in Golden, Colorado!